the-lords-of-the-roombas/laser-tag/report/project2/project2.rst

 - Average task-switching time by yielding: ~ 39 microseconds.
 - Average task-switching time between a service publisher and a subscriber:
   ~ 47 microseconds.
+- Periodic task selection time: ~ 2.9 microseconds times the number of periodic tasks.
+- Service publishing time: ~ 7.3 microseconds times the number of subscribers.

 We can conclude from this that the base time required to switch context into and out of the kernel is about 30 microseconds.
 The operations in O(1),